 This isn’t to say that having two videographers at your wedding is necessarily vital, but you will definitely see an increase of production value with more hands on deck!

 Number 2 –

 Reason two is simple.
 It can be tempting for any videographer to play it a little safe when by his or herself, cautious of missing any important moments that may occur.
 Yet with a second shooter, it’s possible to be a little more open and playful in how you direct a shot; you can experiment with things and take more risks, which leads to exciting and dynamic shots.
 When employing two videographers, you can expect one of us to have a wide-angled lens on one of our cameras for panoramic takes, while the other uses a tighter lens to capture the subtler facial expressions and gestures.
 You’ll get the best of both worlds – you can have beautiful, sweeping and cinematic shots and smaller intimate moments.
 While one person can certainly juggle these responsibilities on their own, an extra set of hands and eyes dedicated to one half of the job ensures that nothing slips past.

-My ultimate goal here is to outline the advantages of having two videographers film a wedding.
+Our ultimate goal here is to outline the advantages of having two videographers film a wedding.
 The ability to be in more places at once doubles the chances of capturing more of those important moments AND having two shooters can lead to more dynamic and visually striking cinematic shots.
-The choice is yours to make!

-If you'd like to know more about our wedding services visit @ spfilmsstudio.com
+If you’d like to know more about our wedding services visit www.spfilms.com.au